 When choosing a vendor, you should consider the following six sync characteristics across all syncs, regardless of connectors:

 Sync reliability or Just Works™.
 This sounds simple, but the advantage of sync reliability can’t be overstated.
-You need to know that no matter what happens (rate limits, network issues, etc.) your data will eventually sync, without duplication or loss (or, as Fivetran calls it, idempotence).
-Your reverse ETL should seamlessly retry syncs if they fail, intelligently handle changes to data models, and alert you to issues, unlike most point-to-point systems.
+You need to know that no matter what happens in your data pipeline (rate limits, network issues, etc.) your data will eventually sync, without duplication or loss (or, as Fivetran calls it, idempotence).
+Your reverse ETL platform should seamlessly retry syncs if they fail, intelligently handle changes to data models, and alert you to issues, unlike most point-to-point systems.

 Data validation.
 Your business apps are only as useful as your data is trustworthy.
 Your reverse ETL vendor should offer automatic deduping capabilities as a line of defense against bad data quality.
 This is particularly important as your business teams become more self-service and sync data to Google Ads or Facebook Ads where dupes cost you cold, hard cash.